How much weight do people regain after stopping GLP-1?

 Related questions

-- How do you prevent rebound weight gain?
+- How do you reduce the chance of rebound weight gain?

-- What's the protein target during maintenance?
+- What's a reasonable protein target during maintenance?

 - Which habits actually stick after stopping GLP-1?